 You may begin to experience mouth pain two to three weeks after you begin radiation.
 More-intense doses of radiation will cause mouth sores to develop more quickly.
 Mouth sores from radiation may last four to six weeks after your last radiation treatment.

-Mouth sores associated with GVHD develop two to three weeks after a bone marrow or stem cell transplant.
+Mouth sores associated with GVHD develop two to three weeks after a bone marrow transplant.

 People who receive transplants usually receive high-dose chemotherapy or radiation to prepare their bodies for the transplant.
-Since these therapies also cause mouth sores, it can be difficult to tell whether the sores are from the transplant preparation treatment or from GVHD.
+Since these therapies also cause mouth sores, it can be difficult to tell whether the sores are from the transplant preparation treatment, from infections due to the effects of treatment on your immune system or from GVHD.

 Your doctor may test cells from your mouth to determine what's causing your mouth sores.

-Although there's no guaranteed way to prevent mouth sores, you can reduce your risk of developing them.
+Although there's no guaranteed way to prevent mouth sores, you can reduce your risk.
 Talk to your doctor about your risk of developing mouth sores and whether you should try preventive measures.

 Your doctor might recommend that you:

 - Get a dental checkup.
 Visit your dentist before you begin cancer treatment to take care of any unresolved dental issues, such as gum disease, cavities or teeth that need to be pulled.
 Any pain or infections in your mouth will only get worse once you begin treatment.